0xCurvy/docs/docs/sending-in-v2.md

 # Sending in V2 (new)

-To send funds throw Aggregator
+To send funds through the Aggregator.

 - Enter the recipient’s Curvy ID or a regular wallet address